jonescompneurolab/hnn-core/doc/gui/index.rst

  GUI
 =====

-The bran-new light-weight web-based hnn GUI that works with hnn-core.
+The brand-new lightweight web-based hnn GUI that works with hnn-core.

 Launch GUI in a Jupyter notebook